Modern Sounds in Country and Western Music

 Modern Sounds in Country and Western Music is a studio album by the American singer and pianist Ray Charles.
 It was recorded in February 1962 at Capitol Studios in New York City and United Western Recorders in Hollywood, and released in March of that year by ABC-Paramount Records.

 The album departed further stylistically from the rhythm and blues music Charles had recorded for Atlantic Records in the 1950s.
 It featured country, folk, and Western music standards reworked by Charles in popular song forms of the time, including R&B, pop, and jazz.
 Charles produced the album with Sid Feller, who helped the singer select songs to record, and performed alongside saxophonist Hank Crawford, a string section conducted by Marty Paich, and a big band arranged by Gil Fuller and Gerald Wilson.

 Modern Sounds in Country and Western Music was an immediate critical and commercial success.
 The album and its four hit singles brought Charles greater mainstream notice and recognition in the pop market, as well as airplay on both R&B and country radio stations.
 The album and its lead single, "I Can't Stop Loving You", were both certified gold by the Recording Industry Association of America in 1962, as each record had sold at least 500,000 copies in the United States.

 The album's integration of soul and country challenged racial barriers in popular music at the height of the Civil Rights Movement.
 In the process of recording the album, Charles became one of the first African-American musicians to exercise complete artistic control over his own recording career.
 In retrospect, it has been considered by critics as his best studio record and a landmark recording in American music.
 According to Robert Christgau, the album "transfigured pop, prefigured soul, and defined modern country & western music."
 It has been called one of the greatest albums of all time by publications such as Rolling Stone and Time.
+In 2026, the album was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."